Xiaojia-Wang/xiaojia-wang.github.io/research.md

 ![](/assets/research-fig1.png)Figure 1. (a) A typical rectangular microchannel with a deformable top wall. (b) The predicted deformed fluid-solid interface at the leading order. (c) The nonliear flow rate-pressure drop relation at steady state.
 The curves are from the predictive theory, while the dots are experimental data published by *Gervais et al (2006)*.

+Due to FSI, the pressure drop required to maintain a steady flow varies nonlinearly with the flow rate, significantly deviating from the classic Poiseuille's law in rigid conduits.
+We have analyzed the FSI in a commonly used thick-walled microchannel (Figure 1a) in the regime of inertialess flow based on the perturbation method.
+We successfully derived a fitting-parameter-free theory to predict the nonlinear flow rate-pressure drop relation, which rationalizes the experiment done by MIT in 2006 (Figure 1c).
+Please refer to our [recent paper](https://doi.org/10.1098/rspa.2019.0513) for details.

 ### 2. Generalization: microscale FSI with finite fluid inertia

+As many microfluidic devices are operated under higher flow rates, finite fluid inertia needs to be taken into account when investigating the microscale FSIs.
+We generalize our findings for inertialess microscale flows in compliant microchannels in two aspects, taking advantage of the fact that most of microchannels are made slender.
+First, we perform a scaling analysis to show that the lubrication approximation is applicable even with finite fluid inertia included.
+The key finding is that, due to the slenderness of the channel, the flow pressure varies along the streamwise direction only at the leading order.
+Second, the scaling analysis for the solid deformation shows that with linear elasticity, across a large range of wall thickness, the wall slenderness makes the deformations of cross-sections at different flowwise locations decouple from each other.
+The two findings motivates us to build a reduced system shown in Figure 2a.
+Please refer to our [recent paper](https://aip.scitation.org/doi/10.1063/5.0062252) for detailed discussions.

 ### 3. Towards dynamics: FSI-induced global instabilities